S2S Peer Supporter

 How do I become a Peer Supporter?

-Peer Support recruitment opens in February/March for the following year.
-Applicants are shortlisted for interview and anyone successful at interview is invited to attend training which happens over a full week in May.
+Peer Support recruitment normally opens in February/March for the following year.
+Applicants are shortlisted for interview and anyone successful at interview is invited to attend training which normally happens over a full week in May.

 Do I need to be available for the whole week?